SATISFACTORY ACADEMIC PROGRESS (SAP)

 The receipt of financial aid is a privilege that creates both rights and obligations.
-The United States Department of Education requires every postsecondary institution receiving federal funds (Title IV) to have an academic progress policy that is used to determine eligibility for and continued receipt of federal funds.
-Title IV federal funds affected by this policy include the Federal Programs: Pell Grant, SEOG, College Work-Study, Perkins Loans, PLUS Loans, Stafford Student Loans and Teach Grant.
-Georgia State University also uses this standard to renew need-based aid.
-Merit aid has different standards.
-Georgia State University has designed an academic progress policy that meets the requirements of both federal and state agencies.
+The United States Department of Education requires every institution of higher education receiving federal student aid (Title IV) to have a Satisfactory Academic Progress (SAP) policy that is used to determine eligibility for and continued receipt of federal student aid and some state aid.
+Student aid affected by this policy includes, but is not limited to: Pell Grant, FSEOG, Federal Work-Study, PLUS Loans, Direct Student Loans, Teach Grant, HOPE or Zell Miller Scholarship, Dual Enrollment funding, REACH Scholarship, Student Access Loan (SAL), and other state aid.